-definitions of the word Formal "volunteer" abound, with most referring to a person who acts out of their free will.
-Informal own definitions are even more abundant, having been inherited through generations and projected through personal media interpretations, contacts, fictional or nonand assumptions fictional accounts.
+Formal definitions of the word "volunteer" abound, with most referring to a person who acts out of their own free will.
+Informal definitions are even more abundant, having been inherited through generations and projected through personal contacts, media interpretations, assumptions and fictional or nonfictional accounts.